SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <a name="conclusion" href="#contents" style="font-size:2.1em;">🚶📜 10.
 Summary & Conclusions</a>

-The 80's *&ldquo;Free Grace&rdquo;* movement should be called a sect (freeite) for deviating from scripture, the academic community, and centuries of sound doctrine. **I do not think that 80s &ldquo;Free Grace&rdquo; Theology is a false gospel, only an incomplete, weakened, or diminished one.** Because of the concerns In this article, I cannot recommend 80s *&ldquo;Free Grace&rdquo;* version of the gospel, or movement, as a legitimate option for evangelicals to accept and follow.
+Unfortunately, the 80's *&ldquo;Free Grace&rdquo;* movement deviates from scripture, the academic community, and centuries of sound doctrine because of a mistaken understandings. **I do not think that 80s &ldquo;Free Grace&rdquo; Theology is a false gospel, only an incomplete, weakened, or diminished one.** Because of the concerns In this article, I cannot recommend 80s *&ldquo;Free Grace&rdquo;* version of the gospel, or movement, as a legitimate option for evangelicals to accept and follow.

 <!-- diminishes scripture and has lead them to believe terribly destructive things about their walk with Christ.
 It saddens me greatly to see this happening.
 Because of these concerns, I cannot recommend 80s *&ldquo;Free Grace&rdquo;* version of the gospel, or the 80s *&ldquo;Free Grace&rdquo;* movement, as a legitimate option for evangelicals to accept and follow.
 It should be stated that  -->